 Insurance is there to protect you from the unexpected -- but not all unexpected events are automatically covered by insurance.
 Your home insurance policy may pay for fire, wind, ice and hail damage, but not earthquakes, landslides or floods.

 Even when something is covered, there may be exceptions depending on the factors that lead to the damage.
-If wind blew shingles off your roof, but you were due to replace them anyway, insurance probably won't pay for it.
+If the wind blew shingles off your roof, but you were due to replace them anyway, insurance probably won't pay for it.
 Your policy doesn't cover maintenance.

 Wind damage, such as from a tornado, is covered -- so long as it affects the outside of the building.
-Damage to internal contents of a home don't fall under the wind damage provisions unless the wind first creates a hole in the outside structure.
+Damage to internal contents of a home doesn't fall under the wind damage provisions unless the wind first creates a hole in the outside structure.